2014 Brazilian Grand Prix

 The 2014 Brazilian Grand Prix (formally the Formula 1 Grande Prêmio Petrobras do Brasil 2014) was a Formula One motor race held on 9 November at the Autódromo José Carlos Pace in São Paulo.
 It was the 18th and penultimate round of the 2014 Formula One World Championship and the 42nd Brazilian Grand Prix as part of the series.
 Mercedes driver Nico Rosberg won the 71-lap race from pole position.
-His teammate Lewis Hamilton finished second and Williams driver Felipe Massa was third.
+His teammate Lewis Hamilton finished second and local Williams driver Felipe Massa was third.
 It was Rosberg's fifth victory of the season and the eighth of his career.

 Rosberg won the pole position by setting the fastest lap in qualifying and maintained the lead until his first pit stop at the end of lap seven.
 Nico Hülkenberg led after Hamilton's lap eight pit stop and held it until Rosberg overtook him six laps later.
 Hamilton returned to the lead when Rosberg made a second pit stop 12 laps later but a spin at turn four during the extra lap he was on the track lost him the position.
 On blistered front tyres, Hamilton remained close by Rosberg by the time of the third cycle of pit stops but Rosberg held off his teammate to win the race.

 The result allowed Rosberg to lower Hamilton's lead in the World Drivers' Championship to 17 points while Daniel Ricciardo secured third place despite retiring with a suspension issue.
 Sebastian Vettel and Fernando Alonso each gained one position to move into fourth and fifth places.
 Mercedes increased their unassailable lead in the World Constructors' Championship to 278 points over Red Bull Racing with one race left in the season.